-We’re a small cidery founded in 2014 producing roughly 4000 liters per year based on the Black Isle about 20 minutes north of Inverness.
+We’re a small Independent cidery founded in 2014 in Conon Bridge on the Black Isle which is about 13 miles to the north of Inverness.

-We ferment using wild yeast found naturally on the apples themselves, in ex-whisky casks stored at ambient temperature.
-This gives us a long and slow fermentation which tracks the natural temperature fluctuations as we head through the Winter into Spring.
-It’s not uncommon for the juice to freeze solid for a few days at a time.
+We only ever ferment using wild yeast found naturally on the apples and in the cidery itself.
+We ferment and mature in oak barrels at ambient temperature.
+This ensures a cold, slow fermentation which tracks the natural weather fluctuations as we head through the winter and into spring with every vintage bringing it’s own unique character.
+It’s not uncommon during the depths of winter for the juice to freeze solid for a few days at a time in our cidery.

 Slàinte mhath, Ryan.